cmacrae/ansible-sonarr/README.md

 Sonarr
 ======
-This role deploys [Sonarr](https://sonarr.tv), a mart PVR for newsgroup and bittorrent users.
+This role deploys [Sonarr](https://sonarr.tv), a smart PVR for newsgroup and bittorrent users.

 Requirements
 ------------